-For each transaction, the Campaign must provide a written explanation describing how the good or service was purchased, or provided, and who paid for it.
+a) The Campaign must provide a written explanation describing how the good or service was purchased, or provided, and who paid for it.
 If the Campaign paid the expenditure, it must provide evidence to show that the transaction cleared the bank (i.e., a copy of the front and back of the check, and the bank statement showing the payment).
 Alternatively, the Campaign may provide evidence that the transaction was reported in error.
-If the reported payee donated the goods or services, or it was purchased or donated by a third party, the Campaign must submit an in-kind contribution form completed by the contributor, and report the item as an in-kind contribution by submitting an amendment to Statement 16.
-See also Finding #1b.
+If the reported payee donated the goods or services, or they were purchased or donated by a third party, the Campaign must submit an inkind contribution form completed by the contributor, and report the item as an in-kind contribution by submitting an amendment to Statement 16.